 Illegally carrying a handgun without a license, as well as illegal possession of a switchblade or brass knuckles, is a Class A misdemeanor which is punishable by a maximum county jail sentence of one year and a fine of up to $4,000.
 The rest are third-degree felonies, punishable by a maximum prison sentence of 10 years and a fine of up to $10,000.

-Our Allen criminal defense lawyer can investigate your arrest and build a strong defense strategy to get your life back on track.
+Our Collin County criminal defense lawyer can investigate your arrest and build a strong defense strategy to get your life back on track.
 Do not let a simple mistake affect the rest of your life.

 Contact us and request a free consultation immediately.